kaaveland/bunnysync/docs/src/bunnycdn.md

 The `thumper sync` command uses `--path thumper` to place the static site at `thumper/` in the storage zone.
 This is not necessary if you want to sync your site to the root of the storage zone instead, but this documentation site shares the domain with a few others.
 You may have to provide `--endpoint` to `thumper sync`.

 Purging the cache with `thumper purge-zone` is optional.
+This command takes the ID of your pull zone as an argument—it is the numeric part of the URL to the pull zone page.
 You can force a cache-refresh immediately with this approach, making your new content available faster.
 This enables you to set a very high Cache Expiration Time.
 You can also use `thumper purge-url` with a `*` wildcard at the end of your URL, to purge only parts of your page.

 ## Setting up a BunnyCDN Pull Zone